 Photo: Pemaquid Point Lighthouse at sunrise by Andy Thrasher

 From the south – A quick introduction to scenic Maine and some of the hazards off Damariscove Island will be apparent.
 Bantum Rock breaks in almost any sea.
 It marks the entrance to Damariscove Island – an intriguing harbor itself and highlighted in a separate entry on this website.
+Though the prevailing SW wind may be blowing into the anchorage, the underwater land configuration attenuates the seas to a remarkable degree giving a calm anchorage.
 Leaving the ledges of Outer Heron and the White Islands to starboard, make sure to leave the day marker (RW H), just south of the Hypocrite Islands, to port and then on to the mid-channel RW Buoy “HL,” bringing the entrance to the river into View.

-From the west – Passing Seguin, Boothbay, and the Cuckolds to Fisherman’s Passage, the ledges are well marked and should be no problem even in thick weather with a sharp lookout.
+From the west – Passing Seguin, the Cuckolds, and Boothbay to Fisherman’s Passage, the ledges are well marked and should be no problem even in thick weather with a sharp lookout.